-Our third annual Haiku Northwest haiku retreat will happen in November of 2010!
+Our fifth annual Haiku Northwest haiku retreat will happen in October of 2012!
 We'll be staying

-at The Firs, Hemlock, and Madrona, across the lagoon from Hood Canal at the Seabeck Conference
+at Huckleberry, Salal, and Cedars, across the lagoon from Hood Canal at the Seabeck Conference

 Center—hope you’ll join us!
 And yes, those are the Olympic Mountains in the distance!

 Haiku, haiku, and more haiku . . . and maybe a wee bit of socializing!
-Join the Haiku Northwest group on the weekend of November 4, 5, 6, and 7, 2010 (Thursday through Sunday), at the Seabeck Conference Center by the water on Washington State’s Kitsap Peninsula.
+Join the Haiku Northwest group on the weekend of October 11–14, 2012 (Thursday through Sunday), at the Seabeck Conference Center by the water on Washington State’s Kitsap Peninsula.
 Our featured speaker will be Paul Miller, current treasurer for the Haiku Society of America, and incoming editor for Modern Haiku magazine.
 Only $215 for a long weekend of meals, accommodations, and all the haiku you can carry!
-Enjoy the lagoon, waterfront, woods, mountain views, stimulating presentations, and fine haiku camaraderie.
+Enjoy the lagoon, waterfront, woods, mountain views, stimulating presentations and workshops, and fine haiku camaraderie.
 Early registration deadline: Must be postmarked by September 4, 2012 (rate increases after this date).

 Photos and More